General rules & meetings

-No player can compete in the league without fully paid up Table Tennis England Membership, which must be verified by the League Secretary before a player can play in the league.
+No player can compete in the league without fully paid up Table Tennis England Membership AND fully paid up TT365 subscription, which must be verified by the League Secretary before a player can play in the league.
 In the event of a dispute the onus on proof of membership is for the individual player to produce evidence of their registration to the League Secretary.

 No player may play in the league without membership of their club/team - subject to each club/team's rules and regulations - if any registration or membership fees are outstanding, the league, in support of their member clubs/teams may retrospectively disallow any matches played by that player until such time as their membership/registration fees are brought up to date.

 No player can be registered after the 31st January in any season without the approval of the Executive Committee.

 A player shall remain with the club they are registered with until granted a transfer or should the player’s club /team resign from the league.
 Player registrations are cancelled at the end of a season.